The Watering Hole: Cutters Crabhouse, 2001 Western Ave., 448-4884, PIKE PLACE MARKET

-The Atmosphere: What used to be the outdated Cutters Bayhouse is now Cutters Crabhouse--a renovated, modern restaurant perfectly suited for the throngs of tourists and nearby condo-dwellers who just can't get enough of that view!
-Not only is the furniture and all around trimmings of the bar and dining room updated, the wall separating the two has been knocked down.
-Forget the Berlin Wall.
-The absence of the divider that once blocked the 180-degree view of Elliott Bay from those perched on a stool, minding their own drink, is an absolute game changer--and you'll want to play.
+The Atmosphere: What used to be the outdated Cutters Bayhouse is now Cutters Crabhouse, a renovated, modern restaurant perfectly suited for the throngs of tourists and nearby condo dwellers who just can’t get enough of the view.
+Not only are the restaurant and bar updated, the wall separating the two has been knocked down.
+The absence of the divider that once blocked those perched on a stool, minding their own drink, from a 180-degree perspective of Elliott Bay is an absolute game-changer—and you’ll want to play.

 The Barkeep: Thanh-Mai (tuh-MY) Leck.
-People call her 'T'.
-She works the lunch shift, but if you get there in time for happy hour, you'll probably catch her before she leaves at 4 p.m.
-With her incredible smile and easy-going nature, she's easy to spot.
-She's been at Cutters since before they re-launched April 11th.
-"I came with the renovation," she says.
+People call her “T.” She works the lunch shift, but if you get there in time for happy hour, you’ll probably catch her before she leaves at 4 p.m.
+With her incredible smile and easygoing nature, she’s easy to spot.
+She’s been at Cutters since before they relaunched on April 11.
+“I came with the renovation,” she says.

 The Drink: Basil Gimlet.
-It's one of Cutters' most popular cocktails during happy hour.
-It's a muddled combo of Hendrick's gin, basil, mint sprigs and homemade lime sour with a splash of simple syrup.
+One of Cutters’ most popular cocktails during happy hour, it’s a muddled combo of Hendrick’s gin, basil, mint sprigs, and homemade lime sour with a splash of simple syrup.

-The Verdict: It's very light and refreshing, perfect for the 65-degree weather we were having that day.
-I happen to like semi-sweet cocktails, so I enjoyed it.
-It's a true crowd-pleaser.
-Someone a little more cocktail savvy would probably like something a bit more alcohol forward and balanced.
-But when your drink is as pretty as this Basil Gimlet served by someone as charming as Leck, it doesn't really matter.
-And that view!
+The Verdict: It’s very light and refreshing, perfect for the 65-degree weather that day.
+I happen to like semisweet cocktails, so I enjoyed it.
+But when your drink is as pretty as this Basil Gimlet and served by someone as charming as Leck, it doesn’t really matter.